SmithSamuelM/Papers/whitepapers/kram.md

 KEY = `MessageType` and VALUE = window size, where the MessageType is replaced with one of the message types:
  `(qry, rpy, pro, bar, xip, exn)`.
 For a message type of `qry`, the actual window size key would be `qry`.
-The key for the corresponding cache table entry would be `qry`.
+The key for the corresponding cache table entry would be `qry.ELC5L3iBVD77d_MYbYGGCUQgqQBju1o4x1Ud-z2sL-ux` where the second element is the message id.
+All cache entries include the message ID (SAID) so that the message itself can be looked up from the received message database.

 Each message type can be further differentiated with a message ID.
 An example window size entry would be as follows: